rstudio-education/glossRy/README.md

 **Global variable**: A variable defined outside any particular function, which is therefore visible to all functions.
 See also **local variable**.

-**Group**: to divide data into subsets according to some criteria while leaving records in a single structure.
+**Group**: To divide data into subsets according to some criteria while leaving records in a single structure.

 **GNU Public License**: A license that allows people to re-use software as long